Retropex/custom-ocean.xyz-dashboard/README.md

 ### Secret Matrix Theme
 - **Activation**: Enable the easter egg with the Konami code and then enter `MATRIX` to reveal a green Matrix-style look.
 Now includes an animated matrix rain background for extra immersion.
+- **Authentic Rain**: Characters fall from a mixed set of Katakana, letters and digits, rendered in a variety of monospace fonts for a more cinematic feel.

 ## Documentation